Godblessthecode/BorrowIQ/README.md

 ## 📌 Project Goal

-BorrowIQ is an end-to-end credit risk modeling system designed to predict loan default probabilities at origination using historical consumer loan data.
-The project brings together:
+BorrowIQ is a credit risk modeling pipeline that estimates the probability of default (PD) at **loan origination** using historical LendingClub data.
+The system is built to reflect realistic underwriting conditions — using only features that would have been known at the time of loan approval.

-- Financial domain expertise
-- Machine learning techniques (Logistic Regression, XGBoost, Decision Tree)
-- Model explainability (SHAP values)
-- Real-time scoring through a Streamlit dashboard *(planned)*

 ---

-## ✅ Completed So Far
+## ✅ Completed Components

 ### 🔍 1.
 Data Preview Script